 The agreement with Mr. Smales came into effect on May 20, 2016 and supersedes his employment agreement dated October 30, 2012.
 The agreement sets out Mr. Smales' duties and responsibilities as well as annual compensation, benefits and incentives.
 The agreement includes non-solicitation and non-competition provisions ending 24 months from resignation, as well as confidentiality provisions that extend beyond expiration of the agreement.
-The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary and benefits, including pension plan contributions for a period of 24 months, subject to any greater entitlement under Ontario law.
+The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary, cash incentives and benefits, including pension plan contributions for a period of 24 months, subject to any greater entitlement under Ontario law.
 In the event of a Change of Control of the Corporation, if Mr. Smales is dismissed or elects to resign due to a change in employment terms during the ensuing 12 months, Mr. Smales is entitled to receive a payment equal to 24 months' salary plus the cash incentive paid to Mr. Smales over the previous 24 months and the continuation of all benefits for a period of 24 months.

-Yonni Fushman, Executive Vice President, Chief Sustainability Officer, Chief Legal Officer and Secretary
+Yonni Fushman, Executive Vice President, Chief Sustainability Officer, Chief Legal Officer and etary

+Secretary

 The agreement with Mr. Fushman came into effect on July 3, 2018 and supersedes his previous employment agreement.
 The agreement sets out Mr. Fushman's duties and responsibilities as well as annual compensation, benefits and incentives.
 The agreement includes non-solicitation and non-competition provisions ending 12 months and 24 months respectively from resignation, as well as confidentiality provisions that extend beyond expiration of the agreement.
-The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary and benefits, including pension plan contributions for the applicable notice period related to the length of his tenure, subject to any greater entitlement under Ontario law.
-In the event of a Change of Control of the Corporation, if Mr. Fushman is dismissed or elects to resign due to a change in employment terms during the ensuing 12 months, Mr. Fushman is entitled to receive a payment equal to 24 months' salary plus the average annual cash incentive paid to Mr. Fushman over the previous 36 months and the continuation of all benefits for a period of 24 months.
+The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary, cash incentives and benefits, including pension plan contributions for a period of 24 months, subject to any greater entitlement under Ontario law.
+In the event of a Change of Control of the Corporation, if Mr. Fushman is dismissed or elects to resign due to a change in employment terms during the ensuing 12 months, Mr. Fushman is entitled to receive a payment equal to 24 months' salary plus the average annual cash incentive paid to Mr. Fushman over the previous three years prorated in equal installments for a period of 24 months and the continuation of all benefits for a period of 24 months.